xtatsux/sfguide-mcp-cortex-agents/README.md

 Launch the Claude for Desktop app.

 Then, run a query.
 If the query calls your MCP server, you will see the name of the tool used directly below your query in the Claude desktop app.

+4. Customize your Cortex Agents.

+In `cortex_agent.py`, update the `payload` included in the function `run_cortex_agent` to include more tools or different configurations (such as LLMs).